PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

   [`ipynb <notebooks/tutorial_datasets.ipynb>`_]

 A `~mvpa2.datasets.base.Dataset` is the basic data container in PyMVPA.
-It serves as the primary form of input data storage, but also as a container for more complex results returned by some algorithm.
+It serves as the primary form of data storage, but also as a common container for results returned by most algorithms.
 In this tutorial part we will take a look at what a dataset consists of, and how it works.

 Most datasets in PyMVPA are represented as a two-dimensional array, where the first axis is the :term:`sample`\s axis, and the second axis represents the